How the Constitution teaches students to disagree civilly

 The students soon began sharing their lessons and the videos of classes featuring Constitutional scholars with the adults in their lives, further expanding the reach of the program.

-Sarah Ruger, vice president of free expression at the Charles Koch Institute, one of the program’s funders, along with the Bezos Family Foundation and the Laura and Gary Lauder Family Venture Philanthropy Fund, said she hopes the program’s success can be scaled for more classrooms across the country.
+Sarah Ruger, vice president of free expression at the Charles Koch Institute, one of the program’s funders, said she hopes the program’s success can be scaled for more classrooms across the country.

 “What gets me really excited about this program is the format that exposes students to a productive discussion of differing ideas,” Ruger said.
 “In a democracy as diverse as America is, we cannot — nor would we ever want to — eliminate disagreement.
 What we have to have is a world where we disagree better and have better-quality conflicts that drive towards innovation and progress and change rather than degrading and polarizing us in a toxic way.
 And there’s nowhere more critically important to do that than at the K-12 level.”